mylesmmurphy/prettify-ts/README.md

 ## Monorepo Structure

 This project is organized as a monorepo, meaning it hosts multiple packages within a single repository.
-Yarn is required for it's advanced monorepo customizability, specifically it's `nohoist` functionality.

 ### Packages